twalidaziz/inventory-order-management-system/README.md

-# Cms
+# Inventory and Order Management System

 This app was created with Bootify.io - tips on working with the code [can be found here](https://bootify.io/next-steps/).

 ## Development

-Update your local database connection in `application.properties` or create your own `application-local.properties` file to override settings for development.
+Update the local database connection in `application.properties` or create your own `application-local.properties` file to override settings for development.

 During development it is recommended to use the profile `local`.
 In IntelliJ `-Dspring.profiles.active=local` can be